Leaf-Agriculture/docs/docs/operations_endpoints.md

 See below the REST resources and their endpoints.

-### Operations Resource
+### Operation File Summary Resource

-Leaf returns operation files in a standardized format.
-Naturally, different types of operations contain different properties.
-For instance, an `applied` operation will contain `appliedRate`, whereas a `harvested` operation will contain `wetMass`.
+Leaf returns operation file summaries in a standardized format.
+Summaries use the point data to derive basic information about the operation and include links to the original files and images of an operation.Naturally, different types of operations contain different properties.
+For instance, an `applied` operation will contain `appliedRate`, whereas a `harvested` operation will contain `wetMass` and other Yield properties.
 The resource below shows a typical return.
 A list of all properties is available here.

 ```json